 “If leaving the Lakers at the end of the season is what I decide, a major reason for that will be Shaq’s child-like selfishness and jealousy,” Kobe told Jim Gray prior to the start of the ’03-’04 season in the explosive Jim Gray interview that essentially became the nail in the coffin for the Shaq-Kobe era Lakers.

-They never recovered.
 Shaq confirmed as much in his book, Shaq Uncut: My Story, and the games themselves spoke volumes.
-Re-watch that year’s Finals.
+Re-watch the 2004 Finals.
 On one hand, the Lakers get swept had it not been for a virtuoso performance from Bryant in Game 2.
-On the other, it’s Kobe – with who knows what on his mind from the case, his desire to be L.A.’s top dog or power struggles with Phil – shooting L.A. out of series, almost as to prove a sacrificial point of whose hands the present and future of L.A. basketball belonged to.
+On the other, it’s Kobe – with who knows what on his mind from the case, his desire to be L.A.’s top dog or power struggles with Phil – shooting the Lakers out of series, almost as to prove a sacrificial point of whose hands the present and future of L.A. basketball belonged to.
 Bryant played 18 more minutes, took 29 more shots and shot 25 percentage points lower than Shaq.

 Judge Terry Ruckriegle apologized to the court for the elementary mistakes.
 Even the accuser’s high school classmates had spoken against her in support of Bryant’s story of the events.
 Lindsay McKinney, who lived with the accuser’s family in 2003, said, “I hope he doesn’t end up giving her any money.”